Larsbuilds/Pokemon-react-game/docs/DETAIL_VIEW_IMPLEMENTATION.md

 # Detail View Implementation

 ## Overview
-This document outlines the implementation plan for the Pokemon detail view, which includes stats visualization, type information, weaknesses, and evolution chain.
+This document outlines the implementation plan for the Pokemon detail view, which includes stats visualization, type information, weaknesses, evolution chain, and additional Pokemon data.

 ## Components Breakdown